 Do you want to run faster?
-Of course, you’re a runner.
+Of course, you do.
 Whether you run for the fun or the glory, you want a return on your investment.
-You want to know that each run is making you better.
-Is it?
-Are you improving?
-If not, there’s hope.
+For a better running experience and faster times, I’ve listed five tricks to give you the speed you need.

 Angel is the ringleader at Fit & Hungry.
 She writes about fitness, travel, and living the good life.
 Her favorite things are soft boiled eggs, house parties, and running in the rain.
-She currently offers coaching calls and online personal training to all dope queens.
+She currently offers coaching calls and personal training to dope queens.